 Overall, the A40's audio quality is about par for the course in its price range.
 While that's commendable, it'd be nice for Astro to really push the limits of quality.

 The Astro A40 is built to be comfortable, thanks to a combination of a well-designed headband and ear couplings.
 The headband puts under 2.6 newtons of pressure on you, which is not much.
 Imagine the weight of an average tablet on your head.
 Apply that pressure to the sides of your head, and that's about what you could expect.

 To accomplish this, the headband has a thick pad and snug padded ear couplings, which help disperse pressure as well.
-The ear couplings are circumaural, which means they enclose your ear completely and put virtually no pressure on them.
+The ear couplings are circumaural, which means they enclose your ears completely and put virtually no pressure on them.
 This is partially done for comfort, but mostly it is for reducing external noise.

 There is a volume and mute control built into the cable itself.
-This is a common, but extremely convenient feature.
+This is a common and extremely convenient feature.
 Without it, you are forced to minimize your game and use the system volume controls.
 This is not a big deal if you aren't in the middle of actually playing, but it can be quite irritating otherwise.

 The last feature that we want to mention here is the carrying case that comes with the Astro A40.
 The case makes it easy to travel with your headset, whether you are headed out of the country or to a local LAN party.

 The Astro A40 has help and support options available to anyone who experiences problems.
 There are FAQs and a knowledgebase, or you can open a ticket and interact with the technical support team directly.
 There is a manual for the Astro A40 that you can download if you are unclear on how to use a particular aspect of it.
 During business hours, you can contact Astro Gaming by phone.
 Whatever your preference, you have options and a technical support team at your disposal to help with any issues that arise.